-The board will provide up to \$32 million of new loan capital to the agricultural and timber industries in the 2013-2014 fiscal year.
+Provide up to \$35 million of new loan capital to the agricultural and timber industries in the 2014-2015 fiscal year.

-Lending capacity to this level will help to ensure that the industry has access to stable, cost-effective credit and will allow for lending to support development of farms to ensure sustainability, improve efficiency, adapt to new technology, and improve profitability, and to support growth and entry of new farming operations.
-During 2012-2013 the board is forecast to advance \$25 million and receive principal repayments of \$21 million.
+Lending capacity to this level will help to ensure that the industry has access to stable, cost-effective credit and will allow for lending to support development of farms to ensure sustainability, improve efficiency, adapt to new technology and improve profitability and to support growth and entry of new farming operations.
+During 2013-2014, the board is forecast to advance \$30 million and receive principal repayments of \$24 million.
 Actual lending requirements vary from year to year depending on opportunities identified.